 That means that the only effective option with RJ is to Fight.

-"Fighting" simply means to go towards the problem, finding constructive ways to resolve it, to improve yourself and your relationship.
+"Fighting" simply means to go towards the problem, and to find constructive ways to conquer it.

-“Take care of the things that are important to you, or you just might lose them.”
+Jealousy is a painful experience, for a reason.
+It's your mind trying to get your attention, and to tell you to take care of the things that are important to you, or you just might lose them.

-When you feel it, you should immediately as yourself...
+When you feel jealousy, you should immediately ask yourself...

 "How can I take care of my partner better, and reduce the chance that they’re unhappy and will want to leave?"